hashicorp/terraform-provider-google/website/docs/r/cloudbuild_worker_pool.html.markdown

 * `peered_network` -
   (Required)
   Immutable.
 The network definition that the workers are peered to.
 If this section is left empty, the workers will be peered to `WorkerPool.project_id` on the service producer network.
 Must be in the format `projects/{project}/global/networks/{network}`, where `{project}` is a project number, such as `12345`, and `{network}` is the name of a VPC network in the project.
 See (https://cloud.google.com/cloud-build/docs/custom-workers/set-up-custom-worker-pool-environment#understanding_the_network_configuration_options)

+* `peered_network_ip_range` -
+  (Optional)
+  Immutable.
+Subnet IP range within the peered network.
+This is specified in CIDR notation with a slash and the subnet prefix size.
+You can optionally specify an IP address before the subnet prefix value. e.g. `192.168.0.0/29` would specify an IP range starting at 192.168.0.0 with a prefix size of 29 bits. `/16` would specify a prefix size of 16 bits, with an automatically determined IP within the peered VPC.
+If unspecified, a value of `/24` will be used.

 <a name="nested_worker_config"></a>The `worker_config` block supports: